I spent the better part of yesterday updating my website making sure it was mobile responsive … and now it is!

 Case good pieces.

-task lighting for reading, low lighting for relaxing, lighting to showcase artwork.
+task lighting for reading, low lighting for relaxing, and lighting to showcase artwork.

 Fabrics + Finishes.